Interns and Peer Tutors Wanted

 How to Apply

-1. Complete and submit the Writing Center Internship and Peer Tutoring Application.
+1. Complete and submit the Writing Center Intern and Peer Tutor Application.

-2. Submit a letter of recommendation from an OWU faculty member who knows you and your work well.
+2. Submit a letter of recommendation from at least one OWU faculty member who knows you and your work well.
 We prefer that your recommender has had you in at least one class and has evaluated at least one of your writing assignments.